 Uptime.
 Briqpay does not warrant that the Services will be uninterrupted or error-free or that defects will be corrected.
 However, Briqpay guarantees a 99.92% uptime of the Checkout and Registration, respectively, during each one-year period, starting from the Go live-date (“Uptime”).
 Uptime is calculated as follows: total minutes in any calendar year minus minutes of unavailability divided by the total minutes in the same year.
 Downtime caused by circumstances in clauses 3.2–3.3 shall be excluded from the count of unavailability.

 Interruptions caused by third party.
-Briqpay is not liable for any lack of access of the Checkout or Registration due to external attacks causing viruses or harm despite Briqpay having applied industry standard protection mechanisms, nor by disturbances in internet or cloud provider infrastructure, or other failures caused by unavailability of a third-party service.
+Briqpay is not liable for any lack of access to the Checkout or Registration due to external attacks causing viruses or harm despite Briqpay having applied industry standard protection mechanisms, nor by disturbances in internet or cloud provider infrastructure, or other failures caused by unavailability of a third-party service.
 For avoidance of doubt, Briqpay is not liable for interruptions or unavailability of services Customer has integrated to the Checkout or the Registration, including but not limited to payment service providers’ services.

 Interruptions caused by Customer.
 Briqpay is not liable for unavailability caused by Customer’s use of the Services in conflict with the Agreement or Briqpay’s instructions.